 Would you like to keep it simple?
 A lot of applications have started from an MVP — Minimum Viable Product, the most basic and necessary version of your solution with a minimum UI design.
 We have covered the advantages of starting with an MVP and why it may be the best decision for a starting business in terms of development costs.
 The price of MVP may be at the lowest level, which is a good starting point for young companies.
 Also, an MVP is a popular tool for business idea validation for investors — it is required for the funding process in most cases.

 Step 3: Which platforms and devices do you want your app to support?

 The average cost of app development varies according to the desired platform.
 If you want your application to support both iOS and Android platforms or more, you will invest more in development.
-You may also opt for a hybrid app, which will allow you to launch off both on iOS and Android platforms for a lower price.
+You may also opt for a cross-platform solution, which will allow you to launch both on iOS and Android platforms for a lower price.

 Are you on the fence about cross-platform development?
 We have extensively covered the benefits of building apps for iOS and Android by comparing Flutter and React Native — frameworks used for building applications for both platforms using the same language.

 If you want an even better understanding of how we make hybrid apps happen, you can check out our article with the analysis of Flutter and how our team works with it.